 How long can I store a ground beef casserole?

-Ground beef casseroles can be stored in the refrigerator for 3-4 days or frozen for about 3 months.
+It keeps in the fridge for 3–4 days or in the freezer about 3 months.

 Can I freeze ground beef casseroles?